MicrosoftDocs/windows-itpro-docs/windows/access-protection/credential-guard/credential-guard-manage.md

 For client machines that are running Windows 10 1703, LsaIso.exe is running whenever virtualization-based security is enabled for other features.

 -   We recommend enabling Windows Defender Credential Guard before a device is joined to a domain.
 If Windows Defender Credential Guard is enabled after domain join, the user and device secrets may already be compromised.
-In other words, enabling Credential Guard will not help to secure a device or identity that has already been compromised.
+In other words, enabling Credential Guard will not help to secure a device or identity that has already been compromised, which is why we recommend turning on Credential Guard as early as possible.

 -   You should perform regular reviews of the PCs that have Windows Defender Credential Guard enabled.
 This can be done with security audit policies or WMI queries.
 Here's a list of WinInit event IDs to look for:
     -   **Event ID 13** Windows Defender Credential Guard (LsaIso.exe) was started and will protect LSA credentials.